TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

       `And you are going to find that they are — which is totally illegal — it is more illegal for you than it is for them because, you know, what they did and you’re not reporting it.
 That’s a criminal, that’s a criminal offense.
 And you can’t let that happen.
 That’s a big risk to you and to Ryan, your lawyer.
 And that’s a big risk.
 But they are shredding ballots, in my opinion, based on what I’ve heard.
 And they are removing machinery, and they’re moving it as fast as they can, both of which are criminal finds.
 And you can’t let it happen, and you are letting it happen.
 You know, I mean, I’m notifying you that you’re letting it happen.
 So look.
 All I want to do is this.
 I just want to find 11,780 votes, which is one more than we have because we won the state.`

       `And flipping the state is a great testament to our country because, you know, this is — it’s a testament that they can admit to a mistake or whatever you want to call it.
 If it was a mistake, I don’t know.
 A lot of people think it wasn’t a mistake.
 It was much more criminal than that.
 But it’s a big problem in Georgia, and it’s not a problem that’s going away.
 I mean, you know, it’s not a problem that’s going away.` - [Transcript and audio: Trump call with Georgia Sec. of State Brad Raffensperger, The Washington Post, 2021](https://archive.ph/BMC7Q)
-- Trump repeated the State Farm Video claims to Raffensperger, to which Trump was rebutted about their falsehood.
+- Trump repeated the State Farm Video claims to Raffensperger, to which Trump was rebutted about their falsehood. `[name]` is Ruby Freeman.
     - Trump: `We had at least 18,000 — that’s on tape, we had them counted very painstakingly — 18,000 voters having to do with [name].
 She’s a vote scammer, a professional vote scammer and hustler [name].
 That was the tape that’s been shown all over the world that makes everybody look bad, you, me and everybody else.`

       `Where they got — number one they said very clearly and it’s been reported that they said there was a major water main break.
 Everybody fled the area.
 And then they came back, [name] and her daughter and a few people.
 There were no Republican poll watchers.
 Actually, there were no Democrat poll watchers, I guess they were them.
 But there were no Democrats, either, and there was no law enforcement.
 Late in the morning, early in the morning, they went to the table with the black robe and the black shield, and they pulled out the votes.
 Those votes were put there a number of hours before — the table was put there — I think it was, Brad, you would know, it was probably eight hours or seven hours before, and then it was stuffed with votes.` - [Transcript and audio: Trump call with Georgia Sec. of State Brad Raffensperger, The Washington Post, 2021](https://archive.ph/BMC7Q)